AppField/media-analysis-pipeline/README.md

 ```
 sysctl -w vm.max_map_count=262144
 ```
-This has to be done after every reboot
+This has to be done after every reboot.

 __Adapt Workflow__